joelneely/recursion-by-refactoring/README.md

 	* ensuring consistent literal values, where each occurrence represents an opportunity for typographic errors.
 * Use a function to represent a collection of activity, to avoid the costs of:
 	* writing the same code over and over,
-	* having to make future changes multiple times (consistently!), and
+	* having to keep future changes in synch across all the duplicates, and
 	* requiring the reader to wade through the details in-line in order to understand intent.

 Both of these are techniques for consciously organizing (and naming) parts of what we're building.
-They are so familiar that I won't belabor their description or benefits further here.
+They are so familiar that I won't spend more time discussing them here.

 ### Double-crossing and obstacle